harttle/liquidjs/docs/source/zh-cn/tags/case.md

   {% when "cookie", "biscuit" %}
      This is a cookie
   {% else %}
-     This is not a cake nor a cookie
+     This is neither a cake nor a cookie
 {% endcase %}
 ```